pymeasure/leco-protocol/control_protocol.md

 #### Communication with other Components

 The following two examples show how a message is transferred between two components `CA`, `CB` via one or two Coordinators.
-Coordinators shall send messages from their DEALER socket to other Coordinator's ROUTER socket.

 Coordinators shall route the message to the corresponding Coordinator or connected Component.